 All applications and supporting materials must be postmarked by October 15.
 An original and five collated copies of each application and all supporting materials are required.

 More detailed guidelines are available from the American Psychiatric Association; 1000 Wilson Blvd., Ste.
 1825; Arlington, VA 22209-3901; 1-800-852-1390.
 For information, please contact Ernesto Guerra.
 It is recommended that applicants contact the APA Research Training Programs office to obtain a copy of the printed announcement, which provides additional details, before preparing their application.
-Applicants must be citizens of the U.S. or Canada.
+Applicants must be receiving their training in the U.S. or Canada.

 - Describe the nominee's overall contributiion to the body of research in schizophrenia;